NavyaG-lab/Tech-writer/onboarding/service-exercise.md

 Since you are using the mock component for s3 we should add some mock data there so we have something to download from s3.
 This component is a regular s3 component, you can use the methods defined in the s3 protocol for saving data.
 To improve code organization, you can move this function to an auxiliary namespace.

 For triggering an endpoint you can use the same functions as those found in `service-test`.
 To see if a message was produced to Kafka you can use the function [log-messages](https://github.com/nubank/common-test/#kafka).
-Make sure you call `common-test.postman.helpers.kafka/clear-messages!` in the `aux/init` function.
+Make sure you call `common-test.postman.helpers.kafka/clear-messages!` in the `init!` function (you can find an example of such a function [here](https://github.com/nubank/papers-please/blob/7a67b7f6e52ed949ca46cfc9f3d1b3cadb26f53e/postman/postman/aux/init.clj#L9-L18)).

 ---